terminusdb/terminusdb/docs/How_To/start_container.md

 TerminusDB bootstrap is wrapper script around the Docker image which already sets sane defaults to make the experience as easy as possible.
 For instance, it automatically persists the data in a volume.

+Additional instructions on how to run TerminusDB-bootstrap can be found on the [repo](https://github.com/terminusdb/terminusdb-bootstrap)

 ## Running it manually with Docker (advanced users)

 The TerminusDB Docker image can be run with: